 KPV

-Lysine-Proline-Valine
+Lysine-Proline-Valine (α-MSH tripeptide)

 Also known as: Lys-Pro-Val, α-MSH(11–13), C-terminal tripeptide of alpha-MSH

 FDA status: Removed from Category 2 effective April 22, 2026.
-PCAC review scheduled July 23, 2026.
-Not yet compoundable — awaiting PCAC review and final FDA determination.
+PCAC review scheduled July 23, 2026. → See Regulatory Tracker

 If you have a chronic inflammatory or gut condition and someone mentioned KPV, here’s what you need to know.

-KPV is a tripeptide — three amino acids: lysine, proline, and valine.
+KPV is a tripeptide — three amino acids: lysine, proline and valine.
 It’s the smallest fragment of alpha-MSH (alpha-melanocyte-stimulating hormone), a peptide your body produces naturally to regulate inflammation and immune response.
 Researchers found that the entire anti-inflammatory effect of alpha-MSH is concentrated in this three-amino-acid tail — KPV by itself retains the inflammation-suppressing properties without the pigment-stimulating effects of the full molecule.

-KPV works by binding to melanocortin receptors (MC1R and MC3R) on immune cells, reducing pro-inflammatory cytokines like TNF-alpha, IL-1, and IL-6.
+KPV works by binding to melanocortin receptors (MC1R and MC3R) on immune cells, reducing pro-inflammatory cytokines like TNF-alpha, IL-1 and IL-6.
 These are the same pathways targeted by biologic drugs for ulcerative colitis and Crohn’s — through a different receptor system.
-Most studied for inflammatory bowel conditions, but research has also examined skin inflammation, wound healing, and antimicrobial activity.
+Most studied for inflammatory bowel conditions, but research has also examined skin inflammation, wound healing and antimicrobial activity.
 As of 2026, no large human clinical trials have been completed.

 What Does the Research Actually Show?

-Multiple animal models of colitis show KPV reduces inflammation scores, decreases pro-inflammatory cytokines, and accelerates mucosal healing.
+Multiple animal models of colitis show KPV reduces inflammation scores, decreases pro-inflammatory cytokines and accelerates mucosal healing.
 Replicated across multiple research groups.
 One small human pilot study in active ulcerative colitis (under 30 patients, 8 weeks, not placebo-controlled) showed reduced inflammatory markers and symptom improvement.
 KPV is most effective when delivered orally or rectally rather than systemically — its small size resists GI degradation.
 This is the use case the FDA flagged for the July 2026 PCAC review.

-Animal data across arthritis, allergic airway inflammation, and contact dermatitis models.
+Animal data across arthritis, allergic airway inflammation and contact dermatitis models.
 Mechanism is the same as for IBD applications.
 Human data outside the gut is essentially absent.

 Animal studies and case reports suggest topical KPV may accelerate wound closure and reduce inflammation in conditions like atopic dermatitis.
 Some compounding pharmacies offer it as a topical cream or serum.
 Bioavailability and formulation quality data are limited.